Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Algorithms

 \subsubsection{Affine patches}

-All examples discussed in the next section are either hyperelliptic curves or smooth plane quartics, but our code is sometimes able to treat more general examples.
+Most of the examples discussed in Section \ref{sec:examples} are either hyperelliptic curves or smooth plane quartics.
+As demonstrated in Section \ref{sec:ns17}, our code is sometimes able to treat more general examples.
 Our implementation was designed to take as input a plane affine patch $Y\colon Q(x,y)=0$ of a modular curve $X/\Q$ satisfying the requirements in~\S\ref{S:setup} and a prime $p$ of good reduction.
 It returns all rational points on $X$ in affine residue disks where the lift of Frobenius constructed in~\cite{Tui16,Tui17} is defined.
 Note that we do not require $Y$ to be smooth, but we need $Q$ to be monic with $p$-integral coefficients.

 We can sometimes find an affine patch $Y$ having the convenient property that all rational points on $X$ must be among the points returned by running our algorithm on $Y$.
 If no such $Y$ is found, then we need to find two suitable affine patches such that every rational point on $X$ is contained in at least one patch.
 For smooth plane quartics, our implementation includes an algorithm that automates this process for convenience of the user.
 For other curves, this step is left to the user.